Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-20-feature-branching-git-workflow/index.md

 ---
-title: Feature branching Git workflow
+title: Using the Feature Branching strategy to safely and rapidly introduce new features into the codebase
 author: ''
 date: '2021-02-20'
 slug: []